Bail Hearing Procedures

 However, if a court determines that personal recognizance or an unsecured appearance bond won't reasonably assure the defendant's appearance, or determines that the safety of a person or the community is endangered, a defendant may be released upon conditions.
 Federal law delineates a number of conditions that may be imposed.

 Both the defendant and the government may appeal an adverse bail decision.
 The scope of review is limited, however.
 The only question for an appellate court is whether the trial court abused its discretion.
-In other words, an appellate court will uphold a bail decision unless it was clearly unreasonable, erroneous, or arbitrary and not supported by the facts or law in the case.
-This leaves untouched a broad range of decisions to made as part of the bail hearing procedure, so long as they are based in some part on a reasonable review of the facts of the case.
+In other words, an appellate court will uphold a bail decision unless it was clearly unreasonable, erroneous, or arbitrary and not supported by the facts or laws in the case.
+This leaves untouched a broad range of decisions to made as part of the bail hearing procedure, so long as they're based in some part on a reasonable review of the facts of the case.

 Bail issues are just the first set of hurdles a person accused of a crime will face.
 Having a qualified attorney assist in your defense will mean that you have access to information about the relevant laws in your jurisdiction.
 Contact a qualified local criminal defense attorney today to start working on bail and other defense issues.